-The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund originally opened for applications on Monday 3 July 2017 and there is now one final chance to apply for funding before 22nd March 2018.
+The North East Lincolnshire Community Safety Partnership (CSP) Crime Reduction Fund is now open again for 2018/19 applications.
+Round 1 closes on 14th June 2018.

 This scheme has been funded by the Police and Crime Commissioner for Humberside (PCC) and is being managed by Voluntary Action North East Lincolnshire (VANEL) on behalf of the North East Lincolnshire CSP.